monicatrinhh/major-project/proposal.md

 - catch fish and bugs
 - music and sfx

+note: Certain items (type of fish, bugs, etc.) only appear at a certain of the day, see comments to check them out

 ## Nice to Have List

 - more villagers: Brewster, Daisy Mae, Cyrus and Reese